LeidyGil/leidygil.github.io/SQL_English.md

 ```

 ### Subqueries and WHERE part 1
-Within subqueries, we can use the same clauses we have learned so far, such as the where clause.
-This means we can apply the where clause both inside the sub[...]
+Within subqueries, we can use the same clauses we have learned so far, such as the WHERE clause.
+This means that the WHERE clause can be applied both inside and outside the subquery.

 Select all the information of the records that are greater than the average salary of the finance department.
 ```sql